onface/pkgzip.com/README.md

 -  Tilde versions - `ak-navigation@~11.2.1`
 -  ..as well as `<1.x <=1.x >=1.x >1.x`

-Currently output is bundled but unminified.
-Soon there will be a `bundle.min.js` endpoint exposed for this.
+By default results are bundled but unminified.
+Use `bundle.min.js` to enable minification.

 ### Caching